awsdocs/application-auto-scaling-user-guide/doc_source/what-is-application-auto-scaling.md

 ## Accessing Application Auto Scaling<a name="access"></a>

 If you've signed up for an AWS account, access Application Auto Scaling by signing into the AWS Management Console\.
 Then, open the service console for one of the resources listed in the introduction\.
 Ensure that you open the console in the same AWS Region as the resource that you want to work with\.

+**Note**
-For more information, see [Getting started with Application Auto Scaling](getting-started.md)\.
+Console access is not available for all resources\.
+For more information, see [AWS services that you can use with Application Auto Scaling](integrated-services-list.md)\.

+**Query API**
 You can also access Application Auto Scaling using the [Application Auto Scaling API](https://docs.aws.amazon.com/autoscaling/application/APIReference/)\.
 Application Auto Scaling provides a Query API\.
 These requests are HTTP or HTTPS requests that use the HTTP verbs GET or POST and a Query parameter named `Action`\.
 For more information, see [Actions](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_Operations.html) in the *Application Auto Scaling API Reference*\.

+**AWS SDKs**
 If you prefer to build applications using language\-specific APIs instead of submitting a request over HTTP or HTTPS, AWS provides libraries, sample code, tutorials, and other resources for software developers\.
 These libraries provide basic functions that automate tasks such as cryptographically signing your requests, retrying requests, and handling error responses, making it is easier for you to get started\.
 For more information, see [AWS SDKs and tools](https://aws.amazon.com/tools/)\.

+**Command line interface**
 If you prefer to use a command line interface, you have the following options:

 **AWS Command Line Interface \(AWS CLI\)**